adafruit/tinyuf2/ports/stm32h5/README.md

 # TinyUF2 for STM32H5

-TinyUF2 reserved 64KB for compatible with existing application e.g CiruitPython, even though TinyUF2 actual binary size is much smaller (less than 32KB).
-Therefore application should start at `0x08010000`
+TinyUF2 occupies 24KB.
+Therefore application should start at `0x08006000`

 To create a UF2 image from a .bin file, either use family option `STM32H5` or its magic number as follows: